OREGON TRAIL CHAPTER

 Click here for the 2017 application form for the Oregon Trail Chapter (59 kb).

 For information regarding the meetings, please contact any of the chapter board members.

-On behalf of the Executive Board of the Western States Auto Theft Investigators, Oregon Trail Chapter and the Oregon IASIU you are hereby invited to a combined monthly meeting of WSATI and IASIU from 12:00 pm to 2:00 pm, Tuesday, April 11, 2017, at Nicoli’s Grille, 17880 SW McEwan Rd, Lake Oswego, OR 97035.
+On behalf of the Executive Board of the Western States Auto Theft Investigators, Oregon Trail Chapter and the Oregon IASIU you are hereby reminded of the monthly meeting of WSATI from 1:00 pm to 2:00 pm, Tuesday, June 13, 2017, at the East Precinct Community Room, 737 SE 106th Ave, Portland OR 97216.
 It’s right off of I-5 with easy access.
-Please come early to order lunch ahead of the meeting.
+Sorry, no lunch served here.